Lost Your Retail Job? Check Out These Career Opportunities

 Rather than hopping from job to job at one failing retailer after another, a more productive option is to transfer your skills to other occupations and industries that have more promising job outlooks and prospects.
 You will also want to utilize your strengths which, as a retail worker, are excellent interpersonal, listening, and verbal communication skills.
 Consider the following careers that also require those attributes, but require limited training.
 The U.S. Bureau of Labor Statistics (BLS) classifies them as "Bright Outlook" occupations due to the large number of job openings the government agency predicts they will have over the next several years.

-Training Requirements: Most employers provide on-the-job training to bartenders, but some will only hire those who have completed a course at a bartending, vocational or technical school.
-Programs typically are just a few weeks long.
+Training Requirements: Most employers provide on-the-job training to bartenders, but some will only hire those who have completed a course at a bartending, vocational, or technical school.
+Programs are typically just a few weeks long.

-Median Hourly Wages: $9.61 (combination of salary and tips)
+Median Hourly Wages: $10.47 (combination of salary and tips)

 Job Description: Baristas work in specialty coffee shops.
 They prepare and serve coffee, other beverages, baked goods, and sandwiches.